TpdeaX/BetterPause-Geode/README.md

 # BetterPause

 A mod inspired by the collar server, an improvement for the geometry dash pause menu.

- RESOURCES NEEDED, DOWNLOAD IT!!!!!

 Special thanks: